-Instead of the usual blog post this month, I felt it necessary to highlight that the Holiday Season isn’t a period of joy, giving and love for everyone.
+Instead of the usual monthly blog post, I felt it necessary to highlight that the Holiday Season isn’t a period of joy, giving and love for everyone.
 This time of year can be difficult for many people.

 Depression, anxiety and other mental health issues increasingly rear their ugly heads as we move into December and January.
 I have several patients who dread Christmas and New Year’s.
 Some are reminded of the loss of a loved one; some become anxious about money, where others feel lonely and marginalised.